s-panferov/observe/README.md

   - [x] Value — a simple observable box with a value
   - [x] Computed — a calculation based on `Value`s and another `Computed` values
   - [x] Reaction — allows to setup callbacks and react to state changes
-  - [x] Transaction — allows to batch several changes
+  - [x] Batch — allows to batch several changes
 - [ ] Extra
   - [x] Observable `Future`
   - [ ] Do we need an observable `Vec` ?